 - You earned money during your claimed week.
 You may be denied if you earned too much, or you may only get a partial benefit if the total amount falls below your benefit threshold.

-What you should do if your Georgia unemployment claim is denied.
+What should I do if my unemployment claim is denied?

 If you are denied benefits, you can go through an appeal process.
 You must appeal an initial determination regarding a denial within 15 days of receiving a notice.
 If you do not act within this time frame, the decision becomes final.

-There are several levels you can go through as part of the appeal process and you can file an appeal via email, in person of by mail.
+There are several levels you can go through as part of the appeal process, and you can file an appeal via email, in person, or by mail.